-- > The students are not allowed to stay in the Program past the end of the academic year when they satisfy all the requirements for the M.A. degree. - The students can graduate from the Program either at the end of the Spring semester or at the end of the Fall semester provided that they meet all the requirements for the M.A. degree and they will have stayed in the Program for at least one year by the time they leave the Program.
+- > The students are not allowed to stay in the Program past the end of the academic year when they satisfy all the requirements for the M.A. degree. - > The students can graduate from the Program at the end of the Spring semester of the first year provided that they meet all the requirements for the M.A. degree and they will have stayed in the Program for at least one year by the time they leave the Program.
 See Early Completion for details.